-Which? puts cordless home phones through a battery of tough lab tests so you can buy with confidence and find the best one for you, whether you're looking for a phone with a built-in answerphone or one without, we cover everything.
-We'll help you avoid phones that sound crackly and distorted or which have such short ranges that they won't work in parts of your house.
+We put cordless home phones through a battery of tough lab tests so you can buy with confidence and find the best one for you.
+We'll help you avoid phones that sound crackly and distorted or have such short ranges that they won't work upstairs.

 We put every phone through the same tests - a mixture of hands on assessments from independent experts and technical lab testing - so we can answer the important, no-nonsense questions with confidence and give you a verdict you can trust.
-Read on to find out how we can answer key questions such as:
+We’ll answer key questions about:

 - How clear are calls to and from the phone?

 - How easy is it to use the phone and read the screen?

 - What's the phone's range like?

 - And most importantly, should I buy it?